wearetheledger/fabric-mock-stub/README.md

 ```

 #### Testing using ChaincodeMockStub directly 🤨
 You can do this, but you shouldn't.
 Your logic should be written in your functions, not your tests.

+##### Test query results

 ```javascript
 import { MyChaincode } from '../<path_to_your_chaincode_class>';
 import { ChaincodeMockStub, Transform } from "@theledger/fabric-mock-stub";